Office 365 content search | The article series

-Notice that when we select the specific Content Search job, in the right side on the screen, we can see a detailed information about the job status, and the various tasks that can be executed.
+Notice that when we select the specific Content Search job, on the right side on the screen, we can see detailed information about the job status, and the various tasks that can be executed.

 In the following screenshot, we can see the various “parts” of the search job.

 - The top part (section A in the screenshot) is the part that includes information about the Search Content

 - The rest of the options (section B in the screenshot) include the specific action that we can apply to the search results.